Pope says wars like that in Ukraine are 'crime against God and humanity' | Politics

 - Italy

-Pope Francis on Monday said wars such as that in Ukraine where civilian areas are subjected to what he called indiscriminate destruction are "a crime against God and humanity".
+Pope Francis on Monday said wars like the one in Ukraine where civilian areas are subjected to what he called indiscriminate destruction are "a crime against God and humanity".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)